 Rhine Gorge section of the river is also known as Romantic Rhine.
 With its castles on the hills, green valleys, small pretty towns and many wineries along the way – this part of Middle Rhine is just perfect for a romantic boat cruise.

-So we decided to start our boat trip in Bingen, spend few hours cruising down the river, and get off at Boppard.
-After exploring Boppard we took train to Koblenz.
+So, after all the research we decided to start our boat trip in Bingen, spend few hours cruising down the river, and get off at Boppard, and then take train to Koblenz.
 All that in one day.

-You can check departure times and buy tickets online at KD Rhine website.
+Check departure times and buy tickets online at KD Rhine website: